 LOCALLY GROWN FRESH PRODUCE

 NEWS: Agriculture Secretary Tom Vilsack proclaimed August 2-8, 2015, National Farmers Market Week, noting that the country's more than 8,400 farmers markets play an important role in sustaining family farms and revitalizing rural communities.
 Secretary Vilsack has identified strengthening local food systems – including farmers markets – as one of the four pillars of USDA's commitment to rural economic development and job creation.
-The Know Your Farmer, Know Your Food Initiativecoordinates USDA's policy, resources, and outreach efforts related to this work.
+The Know Your Farmer, Know Your Food Initiativecoordinates USDA's resources, and outreach efforts related to this work.

 USDA' s Rural Programs June is Homeownership Month Across Vermont and New Hampshire, our partner organizations, especially the nine NeighborWorks of America organizations serving the Green and White Mountains, mark the importance homeownership plays in our communities.
 Homeownership builds equity, people and community.
 This year USDA Rural Development staff will be celebrating the American dream by highlighting our borrowers and celebrating our partners.
 Follow us on Twitter to learn more @RD_VTandNH.